vignettes/BtraitData.Rmd

 trait = TR_nioz,

-trait.class = nioz_select$trait,
+trait_class = nioz_select$trait,

-trait.score = nioz_select$value
+trait_score = nioz_select$value

 )